PratyushKattel/DL_and_ML/README.md

 # DL_and_ML
-machine learning and deep learning practice and minor projects
+Machine learning and deep learning practice and minor projects
+<i> The first one is going to be about vanishing gradients</i>